ThaMattie/hd-a/readme.md

 Tool that monitors the hard disk activity via /proc/diskstats
 Puts disk into standby mode with hdparm after the defined minutes of inactivity

-Created for hard disks attached to single board computer in usb enclosure that has not power management
+Created for hard disks attached to single board computer in usb enclosure that has no power management

 ## Installation